Smile-SA/gdpr-dump/docs/03-converters.md

 ## [faker](src/Converter/Faker.php)

-The `faker` converter allows to use any formatter defined in the [Faker](https://github.com/fzaninotto/Faker) library.
+Allows to use any formatter defined in the [Faker](https://github.com/fzaninotto/Faker) library.

 Parameters: